Banks v. Madden

 The jury did not buy this nonsense, especially in view of the plaintiff’s of the plaintiff’s 20+ year history of accidents, worker’s comp claims, prior injuries, and overall lack of credibility.
 In addition, the plaintiff did not present well and wilted under cross examination.
 Interestingly, the plaintiff’s Firm’s expert (Dr. Joel Fechter-a well known plaintiff’s doctor) AGREED w/ the defendant’s expert (Dr. Richard Wells) that 6-12 weeks of treatment would be “reasonable” for this low impact accident (despite Ms. Denson repeatedly referring to it as a “crash”-there have been bigger “crashes” at an amusement park bumper car ride!).
 However, since the jury had no medical bills to consider, they weren’t able to evaluate any type of monetary damages.

-Overall, the reptile theory went down in flames and the defense scored a huge win.
+Overall, the reptile theory slithered away and the defense scored a huge win.
 Chalk another one up for the good guys!